 Posts You'll Love:

 3 Ways To Prevent Buttne:

-1. Let your skin breath: If you’re working out, opt for loose sweatpants instead of tight fabrics.
+1. Let your skin breathe: If you’re working out, opt for loose sweatpants instead of tight fabrics or choose sweat-wicking materials.
 However, if you do prefer lycra-style workout gear, wear cotton shorts underneath to protect the skin.
 Then, as soon as you’ve finished exercising, shower with warm water and a hypoallergenic shower wash, and let your skin breathe for as long as possible.

 2. Reduce sweating: If you’re prone to sweating (which is totally normal, so don’t sweat it) try using an antiperspirant on your booty to prevent spots from popping up.
 Always make sure you apply it about 20 minutes before exercising to guarantee its effectiveness.

 3. Think about the fabric: Since buttne is caused by tight fabrics, in order to avoid it, don’t buy clothing that’s made of 100% spandex, buy cotton-spandex mix instead.
 Bear this in mind when buying jeans, as they actually contain a lot of spandex and so will contribute to the problem.
 Specifically, blue jeans, as the dye is responsible for more allergic reactions than white jeans or other colors.

 1. MURAD Clarifying body spray, $40: This is basically a buttne-killer in a bottle.
 The spray is specifically catered for body acne and is designed to reduce the ongoing acne cycle.
 The formula contains salicylic acid, which will penetrate and exfoliate the skin at a deeper level so it can combat the acne more efficiently.
 It also contains niacinamide to help minimize oil production, and menthol to cool the skin and reduce irritation.